Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: Abstract

 \section{Abstract}

-We initiate the study on fault-tolerant spanners in hypergraphs and develop fast algorithms for their constructions.
-A fault-tolerant (FT) spanner preserves approximate distances under network failures, often used in applications like network design and distributed systems.
-While classic (fault-free) spanners are believed to be easily extended to hypergraphs such as by the method of associated graphs \cite{bansal2019new}, we reveal that this is not the case in the fault-tolerant setting: simple methods can only get a linear size in the maximum number of faults $f$.
-In contrast, all known optimal size of FT spanners are sublinear in $f$.
-Inspired by the FT clustering technique in \cite{partervft}, we propose a clustering based algorithm that achieves an improved sublinear size bound.
-For an $n$-node $m$-edge hypergraph with rank $r$ and a sketch parameter $k$, our algorithm constructs edge FT (EFT) hyperspanners of stretch $2k-1$ and size $O(k^2f^{1-1/(rk)}n^{1+1/k}\log n)$ with high probability in time $\widetilde{O}(mr^3+fn)$ ($\widetilde{O}$ hides polylogarithmic factors).
-We also establish a lower bound of $\Omega(f^{1-1/r-1/rk}n^{1+1/k-o(1)})$ edges for EFT hyperspanners, which leaves a gap of poly$(k)f^{1/r}$.
-Finally, we provide an algorithm for constructing additive EFT hyperspanners by combining multiplicative EFT hyperspanners with additive hyperspanners.
-We believe that our work will spark interest in developing optimal FT spanners for hypergraphs.
+In this paper, we initiate the study on fault-tolerant (FT) graph spanners for hypergraphs and show the generalization to hypergraphs in the FT setting is non-trivial.
+An FT spanner approximates shortest distances under network failures, widely used in applications such as routing and distributed computing.
+We first provide a systematic study on extending spanners to hyperspanners in both non-faulty and FT settings and reveal that the latter case is more interesting: simple methods can only produce a linear size in the maximum number of allowed faults $f$, while all known optimal size of FT spanners are sublinear in $f$ in simple graphs.
+Inspired by the FT clustering technique in \cite{partervft}, we propose a hypergraph clustering based algorithm with an improved sublinear size bound.
+Specifically, for an $n$-node $m$-edge hypergraph with rank $r$ and a stretch parameter $k$, our algorithm constructs edge FT (EFT) hyperspanners of stretch $2k-1$ and size $O(k^2f^{1-1/(rk)}n^{1+1/k}\log n)$ with high probability in time $\widetilde{O}(mr^3+fn)$ ($\widetilde{O}$ hides polylogarithmic factors).
+We also establish size lower bounds, $\Omega((f/r)^{r-1-1/k+o(1)}n^{1+1/k-o(1)})$ for vertex FT (VFT) hyperspanners and $\Omega(f^{1-1/r-1/(rk)+o(1)}n^{1+1/k-o(1)})$ for EFT hyperspanners, leaving a gap of poly$(k)f^{1/r}$ yet to close.
+Finally, we provide an algorithm for constructing additive EFT hyperspanners by combining multiplicative EFT hyperspanners with non-faulty additive hyperspanners.
+We believe that this work will spark interest in developing optimal-sized FT hyperspanners for hypergraphs.